 The ores contain varying amounts of silica and other unwanted adulterants and, although fluxes were added to remove these impurities during the refining process, not all of the chemicals were removed and those left behind could interfere with subsequent processing2)Particularly problematic are sulphur and phosphorus, the presence of which change the behaviour of steel when it is heat treated.
 See the discussion on “hot-short” steel here so sources of clean iron ore were highly sought after.

-The molten iron was poured into molds made in a sand bed that were arranged with a large central trough and many smaller troughs running from it at right angles.
-These molds – redolent of a pig suckling its young – give the iron its name.
+The molten iron was poured into moulds made in a sand bed that were arranged with a large central trough and many smaller troughs running from it at right angles.
+These moulds – redolent of a pig suckling its young – give the iron its name.

 Pig-iron was of limited use since the amount of carbon introduced to the metal from the burning fuel made it very brittle.

-As we know steel is iron with around 1% carbon – the presence of the appropriate amount of carbon creates a metal that can be forged and hardened.
+Steel is made from iron combined with around 1% carbon – the presence of the appropriate amount of carbon creates a metal that can be forged and hardened.

 Over centuries of experimentation it was learned that the most reliable way to create steel was to start by removing the carbon from pig-iron (which contained variable quantities of carbon but generally too much for making steel) and to then add back a small amount using techniques that allowed them to do this in a controlled and repeatable fashion.